 Travelling all over the country, IPC’s Tunas promote academic musical culture by participating in events and festivals and collecting relevant awards that help build up their legacy.
 Liveliness and unity are key to their success, enchanting those who watch their performances.
 Currently there are seven Tunas, namely VitisTuna (ESAC), K&Batuna (ESEC),Tu Na D’ESTES (ESTeSC), Estotuna D’Espital and Estunina (ESTGOH), TMISCAC (ISCAC), and ISECOTUNA (ISEC).

-Vitistuna made its debut in 2008.
-Since then it has travelled the country from north to south, having already won awards in all the existing categories.
+VitisTuna was founded on December 3, 2008.
+Since then, the group has been touring the country from north to south, and has already won awards in all the existing categories in this field.

 K&Batuna — Tuna Académica Mista da Escola Superior de Educação de Coimbra was founded on November 11th, 1999.

-The beginnings of K&Batuna date back to 1996, when it was created as Tuna Mista.
-However, it did not last more than a year and ended in 1997.
+K&Batuna’s beginnings date back to 1996 when it was created as a mixed-gender Tuna.
+However, it did not last more than a year and was disbanded in 1997.

-In 1999, K&Batuna reappears as a Male Tuna, having become a Mixed Tuna in 2000.
-Since then, it actively participates in the dissemination of traditional Coimbra and popular Portuguese music throughout the country, either in performances or festivals.
+In 1999, K&Batuna came back as an all-male Tuna, which became mixed-gender in 2000.
+Since then, it has had an active role in disseminating Coimbra and Portugal’s traditional music throughout the country, either in performances or festivals.

-In 2006 it was constituted as a Youth Association, continuing its mission to preserve the Coimbra tradition.
+In 2006 it became a Youth Association, maintaining its mission to preserve Coimbra’s tradition.

-Currently ‘Canto do Amadeu’ can be bought at K&Batuna, at Olímpio Medina music shop in Praça 8 de Maio or at fnac shops.
+Currently ‘Canto do Amadeu’ can be bought at K&Batuna, Olímpio Medina music shop in Praça 8 de Maio or Fnac stores.